railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    *Bill of Materials structure*

-Use the menu :menuselection:`Manufacturing --> Master Data --> Bill of Materials` and click on `New` button to define a new bill of materials.
+Use the menu :menuselection:`Manufacturing --> Master Data --> Bill of Materials` and click the `New` button to define a new bill of materials.

-.. tip::The Different Views
+.. tip:: The Different Views

     To change the view in the bill of materials you can: